HS&DR Application form guidance notes for submitting Stage 1 applications

 - Design: Please provide a clear summary of the type of study design to be used (e.g. Primary research: controlled trial; Evidence synthesis: systematic review), including methods, proposed sample and analysis methods, and explain why you have chosen the proposed methodology.
 You should also upload a flow diagram (single-side of A4), as a separate PDF file, for submission with your application form as appropriate.
 This should illustrate the study design and the flow of participants (if appropriate).
 If the project consists of more than one work package, consider a diagram that conveys the sequence and timing of research packages as well as how the work packages are linked.
 For qualitative work it may be appropriate to set out your theoretical framework.

 - Describe your plans for disseminating the outputs / findings of this research: Our key concern is to ensure that projects funded by the HS&DR programme are designed from the outset to produce useful, timely and relevant research findings, which are then used and actually make a difference.
 Please describe the main knowledge products or outputs from your research and how they will be presented, disseminated and used.
+It is important to include details of how you will share with study participants the progress and findings of the study.
 Explain how the findings from the proposed research will be shared with or disseminated to others and how this will maximise the potential impact of the proposed research.
 Describe who are the likely beneficiaries of the research, when are they likely to benefit and in what ways, and describe how the knowledge will be translated into the real world.
 Link to NIHR Dissemination guidance:How to disseminate your research: Getting your message heard - and used.

 - Expected Impact: Use this section to provide information about the impact you anticipate the study may have.
 We acknowledge that defining impact can be challenging and paths to impact are complex with many steps beyond your control.
 We therefore define impact broadly as the contribution, effect on, or benefit that excellent research makes to knowledge, people, health and care, the NHS, health and care services, society or the economy.
 We wish to understand the ways in which the proposed research will change activity, attitudes, awareness, behaviour, capacity, opportunity, performance, decision- making, practice or processes.
 Impact can also result from new understanding that benefits individuals, population, organisations, communities, constituencies or the nation.